Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 4. Whole Grains – Simple Everyday Magnesium Rich Foods

-Whole grains like brown rice, quinoa, and whole wheat are not only healthy but also rich in magnesium.
-One cup of cooked quinoa has about 118 mg of magnesium.
+Whole grains, including brown rice, quinoa, and whole wheat, are not only nutritious but also rich in magnesium.
+One cup of cooked quinoa provides about 118 mg of magnesium.

-In India, rajgira (amaranth), bajra (pearl millet), and jowar (sorghum) are excellent traditional grains packed with magnesium.
+In India, rajgira (amaranth), bajra (pearl millet), and jowar (sorghum) are traditional grains packed with magnesium.

-How to Eat: Choose whole wheat chapati instead of white bread, and try bajra khichdi for dinner.
+How to Eat: Opt for whole wheat chapatis instead of white bread, and try bajra khichdi for dinner.

 5. Legumes – Indian Kitchen Staples That Help You Sleep

-A cup of cooked black beans has around 120 mg of magnesium.
-Legumes are one of the best magnesium-rich foods in India because they are commonly used in everyday meals.
+A cup of cooked black beans contains around 120 mg of magnesium.
+Legumes are some of the best magnesium-rich foods in India, commonly used in everyday meals.

 How to Eat: Make rajma chawal, chole, or a bowl of mixed dal for dinner.